kevinsean-10/Deep-Learning-for-Heart-Disease-Classification/README.md

 4.View the results in the console or saved logs.

+## 📄 Report

+A detailed project report (in **Indonesian**) is included in this repository.
+You can find it here:

+> 📄 **Filename:** `[INDONESIAN] Utilizing Deep Learning for Domain Knowledge Classification of Heart Disease.pdf`

+The report explains the background, methods, experiments, and findings of this project in greater depth.

 🔑 Keywords

 Deep Learning, MLP, CNN, Heart Disease Classification, Medical AI